 When used in this chapter of the Administrative Code, the following terms shall have the following meanings:

-(1) "Accredited laboratory" means a laboratory accredited to perform laboratory analyses as outlined in this chapter of the Administrative Code using prescribed USEPA test methods through one of the following programs:
+(1) "Accredited laboratory" means a laboratory accredited to perform laboratory analyses as outlined in this chapter of the Administrative Code using prescribed United States environmental protection agency test methods through one of the following programs:

 (a) Ohio environmental protection agency division of drinking and ground waters;